RENergetic/RENER_FRONT/renergetic_ui/docs/docs.md

 ### important notes
+* TODO: auth token is stored in the session storage!
+*
 * Any object e.g. infrasturcture, sensor, area, dashboard should have unique id .
 Usecase: Get notifcations by id list (no need to use object types and dynamic keys in the query result )